 Students learn about their Christian life of love, the law of God, their human frailty in following that law, and the means that God gives them to follow His law, especially through graces received in the Holy Mass.
 By focusing the study of salvation history on typology in the Passover feast and the Last Supper, the students are brought to a deeper understanding of the Eucharist.
 The sixth grade concludes with a study of the last things in light of God’s mercy and our hope for heaven.

-In the sixth grade, students focus on five and eight step labs and experiments within the four units of study.
+In the sixth grade, students focus on five and eight step labs and experiments within the three units of study.
+The three units are Earth Science, Earth’s Water and Atmosphere, and Space Science.
 Five step labs ask a question, conduct an investigation, gather data, develop explanations, and communicate discoveries.
 Eight step labs ask a question, conduct an investigation, gather data, develop explanations, think critically, recognize alternatives, communicate discoveries, and use mathematics.

 Our sixth grade curriculum requires students to determine explicit and implicit meaning from text and explore the worlds of drama and fantasy.
 Students enjoy “the daily three” and literature circles to challenge them at their own reading levels.
 The students work extensively on the Living Wax Museum as they take on the role of a character living or deceased, real or make-believe.